RAKWireless/wisblock-python/sensors/rak12019/rak12019-read/README.md

 ### 3.1.
 Basic configuration

 LTR-390UV-01 has a 7-bit slave address of 0x53, a read/write bit should be appended to the slave address by the master device to communicate with the device.
 The ALS_UVS_MEAS_RATE Register (Address: 0x40) is used to control ALS/UVS measurements resolution, gain settings and measurement rate.
-For details about how each register is configured, please check LTR-390UV-01's datasheet. in **ADS7830**'s [datasheet](https://optoelectronics.liteon.com/upload/download/DS86-2015-0004/LTR-390UV_Final_%20DS_V1%201.pdf).
+For details about how each register is configured, please check LTR-390UV-01's datasheet.
 In the example code, LTR-390UV-01 is configured to run with the default configuration defined in the [Adafruit_CircuitPython_LTR390 library](https://github.com/adafruit/Adafruit_CircuitPython_LTR390)

 ### 3.2.
 Example Code